BenziAhamed/todo/README.md

 In list view, `Cmd` + `Enter` will help you to delete a list altogether.

+## Format

+You can set the default format of new todo lists using the format command.

+Type `format` to view and select a specific option.

+* **Classic YAML** is the format Todo started with.
+Its a plain text format, but not very readable.
+* **Taskpaper** format is inspired by the plain text format used by the [Taskpaper app](http://www.hogbaysoftware.com/products/taskpaper).
+The nice thing about this format is that the underlying todo list file is readable and editable.
+And if you use Taskpaper, you can work on these lists from there too.

+When you set the default format, all new todo lists created using the `list` command will use that format.

 ## Advanced Keywords

 Todo is made to work out of the box by default, but in case you need more control the following commands may help: